kubernetes/website/docs/getting-started-guides/gce.md

 1. Make sure you have credentials for GCloud by running `gcloud auth login`.
 1. (Optional)  In order to make API calls against GCE, you must also run `gcloud auth application-default login`.
 1. Make sure you can start up a GCE VM from the command line.
 At least make sure you can do the [Create an instance](https://cloud.google.com/compute/docs/instances/#startinstancegcloud) part of the GCE Quickstart.
-1. Make sure you can ssh into the VM without interactive prompts.
+1. Make sure you can SSH into the VM without interactive prompts.
 See the [Log in to the instance](https://cloud.google.com/compute/docs/instances/#sshing) part of the GCE Quickstart.

 ### Starting a cluster